hassanTiger11/autoencoder/README.md

-Auto Encoder to drop shodows from pics
+Auto Encoder to drop shodows from pics.
+In the previous iteration, I used tiff images which required a lot of overhead to convert to processable tensors.
+In th

 ### Data source
 I am using data from Cyverse that I downloaded manually.